googleapis/google-cloud-php/README.md

 **GA**: Libraries defined at a GA quality level are stable, and will not introduce backwards-incompatible changes in any minor or patch releases.
 We will address issues and requests with the highest priority.
+Please note, for any components which include generated clients the GA guarantee will only apply to clients which interact with stable services.
+For example, in a component which hosts V1 and V1beta1 generated clients, the GA guarantee will only apply to the V1 client as the service it interacts with is considered stable.

 **Beta**: Libraries defined at a Beta quality level are expected to be mostly stable and we're working towards their release candidate.
 We will address issues